PsySajith/todo_mini/README.md

 # ✅ To-Do Mini (Python Console App)

-This is a simple to-do list application made with basic Python.
+This is a simple to-do list made with basic Python.
 It runs in the terminal and allows users to add, view, and delete tasks.

 # 💡 Features
 - Add tasks